 GENERAL COURSE INFO

-Please click here for the Calendar and to read about the individual courses.
+Please click here for the Calendar.
 Unless otherwise stated, all bookings are through me.

 ‘Although I’ve had the privilege of learning under some truly great teachers, some of them academics, some spiritual guides, I don’t think I’ve ever had a more rewarding learning experience…’ (Participant on a poetry course and my Iona retreat)